 Eating for Your Blood?

-You’ve heard of the lemonade diet or the cabbage soup diet, but have you heard of the Eat Right for Your Type diet?
+You’ve heard of the lemonade diet or the cabbage soup diet, but have you heard of the Eat Right for Your Type diet (Otherwise known as the blood type diet)?
 Considered a myth with little evidence to back it, this diet recommends what you should eat based on your blood type.

 Here are the basics.